beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 下面两个方法都用到embedding matrix, if embeding matrix is trained from large training set(e,g 1 million), it can learn feature for infrequent word even the word not in Sentiment classification training set (比如 durian not in Sentiment classification training dataset, but in embedding matrix dataset, 下面两种方法预测sentiment都可以 get right and generalize better result like durian)

-Method 1: Simple Sentiment Classification Model: <span style="color:red">
+**Method 1: Simple Sentiment Classification Model**

-1. use one hot vector, lookup embedding matrix then get embedded vector e.g$$e_{8928}$$
+1. use one hot vector, lookup embedding matrix then get embedded vector e.g $$e_{8928}$$ for all words in the sentence
+   - If embedding matrix is trained on large dataset, it allows to take a lot of knowledge even from infrequent word, and apply them to your problem even words not in your labeled training set
-2. then get all embedded word in a word, then take average or sum of all embedded vector as input layer,
+2. then get all embedded word in a word, then take **average** or **sum** of all embedded vector as input layer (`300 x 1` feature vectors  )
-   - because <span style="background-color: #FFFF00">take sum or average, it works for review sentences that short or long</span>
+   - because <span style="background-color: #FFFF00">take **average**, it works for review sentences that short or long</span>
-3. Output layer is star value
+3. Pass embedding vectors from step 2 to a softmax and output $$\hat y$$ (5 outcomes, 1-5 stars)

-<span style="background-color: #FFFF00">**Problem: Ignore order** </span>：比如: completely lacking good taste, good service an good ambience, 即使有3个good，也是1星review.
-So if ignore the order, and sum or average, then end up having a lot of representation of good in final feature vector then classifer think it's a good review
+<span style="background-color: #FFFF00">**Problem: Ignore order** </span>：比如: "*completely lacking good taste, good service an good ambience*": 即使有3个good，也是negative review.
+So if using algorithm like this which ignore the order, and sum or average of all embedding different words, then end up having a lot of representation of good in final feature vector then classifer think it's a good review

 ![](/img/post/Deep_Learning-Sequence_Model_note/week2pic9.png)

-Method 2: RNN for sentiment Classification:  <span style="background-color: #FFFF00">many-to-one architecture </span> :  consider order
+**Method 2: RNN for sentiment Classification** <span style="background-color: #FFFF00">many-to-one architecture </span> :

-1. use one hot vector, lookup embedding matrix then get embedded vector e.g$$e_{8928}$$,
+1. use one hot vector, lookup embedding matrix then get embedded vector e.g $$e_{8928}$$,
-2. then feed those embedded vector into RNN.
+2. then <span style="background-color:#FFFF00">feed  embedding vectors into RNN</span>.
+3. The job of RNN is to compute the re presentation at last time step for $$\hat y$$
-3. it can train to realize "lack of good" and "not good" is negative review
+4. it can train to realize "lack of good" and "not good" is negative review
+   - Because word embedding can be trainied from a much larger data set, this will do a better job to generalizing even new words that not seen in labeled training set, e.g. "*absent of good*", and *absent* not in labeld training set